meangrape/gogurl/README.md

 Currently, it creates a pool of 5 database connections and serves on \*:8082.
 Both of these are hard-coded in app/Main.hs at the moment.

+# SQLite WAL mode
+It's recommended to run sqlite in [WAL mode](https://www.sqlite.org/wal.html) since this is a multi-reader/multi-writer application with a persistent connection pool.
+You set this mode by running `PRAGMA journal_mode=WAL;` in a sqlite connection and restarting gogurl.
+This is persistent and need only be done once.

 # Nginx

 You will want nginx in front of gogurl.
 One: you don't want people sniffing on